qqmav/crosser/README.md

 # crosser
-A crossword puzzle templating application that should not be used by anyone at all
+A crossword puzzle templating application that should not be used by anyone at all.
+Download and use at your own risk.

 # Click to select a square
 # Right click to make a square a blocker